 4. Select your worm, minnow, cricket, or grub that you want to use and slide it onto the hook.
 Now you’re ready to go fishing!

 5. Select the most appropriate place to fish with your floating trout rig.
 Locations for trout such as trees, rock outcroppings, and points are all good places to try.

 6. Cast your bobber to the location you have selected and begin to wait.

 7. Let the current move your bobber some.
-Obviously we don’t want it to drift into any trees and get tangled.
-But in open water, its okay to let more line out in order for the bobber to travel a little bit.
+Obviously, we don’t want it to drift into any trees and get tangled.
+But in open water, it’s okay to let more lines out in order for the bobber to travel a little bit.

 9. When you see the bobber bouncing slightly this means you are getting bites.
-Allow the fish to take the bait completely, you will know this has happened when the bobber makes deeper lunges under water or disappears all together.
+Allow the fish to take the bait completely, you will know this has happened when the bobber makes deeper lunges underwater or disappears altogether.

 10. Set the Hook and begin to fight the fish to shore keeping tension on the line the whole time.
 Allowing the fish to run is okay as long as your drag is appropriately set.

 Check out this short video on how to set up a bobber and worm.